der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 # BingAdsApp
 This is the root object of the Bing Ads Scripts API.
-It provides methods to retrieve different types of Bing Ads entities for the current Bing Ads account.
+It provides methods to access different entities such as campaigns and keywords for a single Bing Ads account.
 # Methods
 |Method Name|Return Type|Description|
 |-|-|-